dbljump/api-docs-slate/source/includes/articles/companies/names/_create.md

 }
 ```

-Create a new name record for a given company.
+Create a new company name record.
 User must be an editor or admin.

 * User authentication: required
 * Authorization level: editor or admin